All Episodes

 Because if you live there, you've got all these corrupt influences.

-You can't let the people who live there control the money, they will always be corrupt, they'll just give it to their family members, etc.
+You can't let the people who live there control the money.

-So you need some kind of independent physically not there entity to not only decide where it goes, where the money is spent, but then to watch it like a hawk and report on it so that everybody knows where it went.
+So, you need some kind of independent, physically not there entity to not only decide where it goes, where the money is spent, but then to watch it like a hawk and report on it so that everybody knows where it went.

 If you can't get that part right, nothing else works.

-If you don't get that part right, nothing else matters, and that's the hardest part to get right.
+If you don't get that part right, nothing else matters.

-Nobody's done it, as far as I know, nobody's ever done it.
+As far as I know, nobody's ever done it.

 I believe every city is corrupt.

-But if uh Jared could pull that off with some clever set of systems, it would be one of the greatest things that ever happened in the world.
+But if Jared could pull that off with some clever set of systems, it would be one of the greatest things that ever happened in the world.

 Think about that.

-It's you know, it's the maximum challenge.
+It's a maximum challenge.

 But what if he did it?